USD/INR and Indian Equity Markets: The Correlation, the Sectoral Asymmetry, and the Trades

 The implication: a stable "USD/INR vs Nifty" correlation does not exist.
 The trade is regime-conditional.

-1. Long IT-export basket on confirmed INR weakness
+1. IT-export basket structure on confirmed INR weakness

-When USD/INR breaks above a multi-month high with sustained FII outflow context, IT-export stocks tend to outperform Nifty by 2-5% over the following 4-8 weeks.
+When USD/INR broke above a multi-month high with sustained FII outflow context, IT-export stocks historically outperformed Nifty by 2-5% over the following 4-8 weeks.

-• Confirm USD/INR breaking above prior 6-month high
+• Confirmation: USD/INR breaking above prior 6-month high

-• Verify FII flow has been net-negative for 3+ trading days
+• Confirmation: FII flow net-negative for 3+ trading days

-• Long Nifty IT ETF (NIFTYITBEES) or basket of TCS/Infosys/Wipro
+• Long side: Nifty IT ETF (NIFTYITBEES) or basket of TCS/Infosys/Wipro

-• Hedge with short Nifty 50 if you want pair-trade exposure rather than directional
+• Optional hedge: short side Nifty 50 if structuring as pair-trade rather than directional

-• Hold 4-8 weeks; close on USD/INR reversal or IT outperformance >5%
+• Typical holding period: 4-8 weeks; exit on USD/INR reversal or IT outperformance >5%

-When USD/INR breaks below a multi-month low with stable global crude prices, oil refiners benefit from improved margin.
-The trade has been intermittent in recent years because regulated pricing dampens the effect, but provides a useful hedge to IT-export positioning.
+When USD/INR broke below a multi-month low with stable global crude prices, oil refiners historically benefited from improved margin.
+The pattern has been intermittent in recent years because regulated pricing dampens the effect.

-3. Pair trade — IT vs oil refiners
+3. Pair-trade structure — IT vs oil refiners

-The cleanest expression of the rupee-direction view: long Nifty IT, short Nifty Energy (or specific refiners).
-Pair-traded positions have low net market exposure and isolate the currency-direction view.
-Standard Stage 4 setup; suited for traders comfortable with multi-leg risk.
+The cleanest historical expression of the rupee-direction view was a Nifty IT long-side / Nifty Energy short-side pair.
+Pair-traded structures have low net market exposure and isolate the currency-direction view.
+This is a Stage 4 curriculum example; appropriate for traders comfortable with multi-leg risk.

 When the trade does not work